Since 1990, more than 1.2 billion people have risen out of extreme poverty.

 The fight against poverty in Africa

-We work with communities in Vietnam and Cambodia on livelihood initiatives, targeting women for small business training, especially in the tourism sector.
+We work with communities in Vietnam and Cambodia on livelihood initiatives, targeting women for small business training, especially in the tourism sector, with the aim of growing local economies.
 Our micro-finance program also serves marginalised groups who are deemed high-risk by the banks, providing low-interest loans to support the development of new businesses.

 In Cambodia, we work with women who have survived, or are at high risk of, gender-based violence and human trafficking.
 Women develop financial literacy and establish small businesses to support themselves and their families.